 The Comet line escape route was a famous resistance network which operated between 1941 and 1944 during the Second World War.
 Its aim was to help grounded allied pilots and officers to safety over the Bidasoa river into Spain.
 This escape route has been extensively documented: pieced together with the help of diaries written by

-Basajaun, which literally means ‘Lord of the Forest’, is one of the main characters in Basque Mythology.
-He is depicted as a large, hairy human-like creature who makes his home in caves deep in the forests of the Pyrenees, the mountain range which runs across the northern Spanish/French border.
-It appears that the myth of
+Basajaun, which literally means ‘Lord of the Forest’, is one of the main characters in Basque Mythology and just one of several characters we introduce on our Total Basque Mountain Culture Walking Holidays.
+He is depicted as a large, hairy human-like creature who makes his home in caves deep in the forests of the Pyrenees,

 The origins of the Basque people has been a subject of great debate, and of great political interest.
 Here is a study on the people of the Baztan Valley, a traditional Basque valley in the northern Pyrenean valleys of Navarre which throws some light on the subject.
 The People of the Baztan Valley In 2010 a team